-For more information see, see the monthly forecasts report for May 2019
+For more information see, see the monthly forecasts report for September 2019

-- Country-level forecasts, May 2019, state-based conflict
+- Country-level forecasts, September 2019, state-based conflict

-- Country-level forecasts, May 2019, non-state conflict
+- Country-level forecasts, September 2019, non-state conflict

-- Country-level forecasts, May 2019, one-sided violence
+- Country-level forecasts, September 2019, one-sided violence

 Please cite: Hegre, Håvard, Marie Allansson, Matthias Basedau, Michael Colaresi, Mihai Croicu, Hanne Fjelde, Frederick Hoyles, Lisa Hultman, Stina Högbladh, Naima Mouhleb, Sayeed Auwn Muhammad, Desiree Nilsson, Håvard Mokleiv Nygård, Gudlaug Olafsdottir, Kristina Petrova, David Randahl, Espen Geelmuyden Rød, Nina von Uexkull, Jonas Vestby (2019) ‘ViEWS: A political violence early-warning system’, Journal of Peace Research, 56(2), pp. 155–174. doi: 10.1177/0022343319823860.